pkivolowitz/asm_book/section_1/float/what.md

 ```

 Once again, notice the out-of-bounds value for the exponent: 0xFF.
-Second notice that the sign bit is 1.
-This stands for `Inf` or
+Secondly, the fraction is fully zero.
+The sign bit specifies negative
-an infinite result.
+or positive infinity.

 ## Testing for Naughty Values